 Soon the opposing teams started stacking the deck.
 “Jones is strictly a pull hitter and teams like the Chisox, Yankees, Indians, and Tigers shift their infields on him, bunching their men on the left side of second base, just the opposite of the way they play Ted Williams.”13

 On July 27 the Red Sox swept a doubleheader from the Browns at Fenway.
 In the sixth inning of the first game, Jake topped a foul ball that dribbled down the third base line.
 Though there was no chance that the ball would be fair -- and as third baseman Bob Dillinger was about to pick it up -- pitcher Fred Sanford threw his glove at the ball.
-Umpire Cal Hubbard, despite a vehement protest from the Browns, awarded Jones a triple on the 60-foot foul, basing his decision on the fact that the word “foul” was missing from the rule regarding the situation.
+Umpire Cal Hubbard, despite a vehement protest from the Browns, awarded Jones a triple on the 60-foot foul, basing his decision on the fact that the word “foul” was missing from the rule regarding prohibiting a fielder from throwing his glove at a batted ball.
 Baseball’s Rules Committee later amended the wording.

 Jones was involved in another odd play, coming in the same August 12 game against Washington which was previously mentioned.
 With Washington batting in the fifth, and with Rick Ferrell on third and Early Wynn on second, Joe Grace hit a sharp grounder to Jake, who stepped on first to record the second out of the inning.
 Ferrell had held third on the play, but Wynn, not paying attention, took off for the same occupied bag.
 Seeing both runners standing on the same base, Jones sprinted across the diamond and tagged both runners.
 The umpire signaled that the final out of the inning had been recorded and Jones was credited with an unassisted double play, one out recorded at first base and the other at third.

 Joe McCarthy replaced Joe Cronin as Red Sox skipper after the 1947 season.
-The former Yankees skipper did not share the same opinion of Jones’s ability as Cronin and in December, two months before spring training, announced that outfielder Stan Spence would be his first baseman in 1948.14 Oscar Fraley, a writer for the United Press who covered the Red Sox spring camp in Sarasota, wrote:
+The former Yankees skipper did not share the same opinion of Jones’s ability as Cronin and in December, two months before spring training, announced that outfielder Stan Spence, newly acquired from the Senators, would be his first baseman in 1948.14 Oscar Fraley, a writer for the United Press who covered the Red Sox spring camp in Sarasota, wrote:

 “So Jones sits it out in spring training even though he hit 19 homers last season compared to 16 for Spence and knocked in 96 runs compared to 73 for the former Senator.